-Moreover, in 2011, European Committee for Advanced Therapies (CAT) considered that
+Moreover, in 2011, the European Committee for Advanced Therapies (CAT) considered that

 autologous/allogeneic human islets of Langerhans were not an ATMP but are considered to fall under the provisions of the Tissues and Cells legislation.

-Under this legislation, islet cells are neither considered a medicinal product, since the active substance, i.e., human tissues, cannot be commercialized or manufactured on an industrial scale for ethical and legal reasons. (ref)
+Under this legislation, islet cells are not considered a medicinal product, since the active substance, i.e., human tissues, cannot be commercialized or manufactured on an industrial scale for ethical and legal reasons. (ref)

 Experts highlight the numerous predicted positive effects of updating the regulation including:

-Main regulatory barrier will be eliminated for the implementation of the islet transplantation as a standard of care procedure.
+The main regulatory barrier will be eliminated for the implementation of islet transplantation as a standard of care procedure.

-As more transplant centers would be able to meet the requirements, islet transplantation will be much more accessible for the patients.
+As more transplant centers become able to meet the requirements, islet transplantation will be made much more accessible to patients.

-Human pancreas and islet for transplantation remain public resources which will promote organ donation and life-saving transplantation.
+Human pancreas and islet for transplantation shall remain public resources, which will promote organ donation and life-saving transplantation.

-Research being more affordable will lead to further progress not only in islet transplantation but in cellular therapies and regenerative medicine overall.
+The increasing affordability of research will lead b to further progress not only in islet transplantation, but also in cellular therapies and regenerative medicine as a whole.

 Executive action required

-The FDA has refrained from the required regulatory update, exemption of the allogeneic islets from drug related regulations
+The FDA has refrained from making the required regulatory update, which constitutes the exemption of the allogeneic islets from drug related regulations

-Therefore in our opinion, the shortest route to changing FDA’s current outdated policy is through the decision of the Secretary of the Health and Human Services to include and reinforce regulation of the allogeneic islets as subparts of human organ for transplantation under the National Organ Transplantation Act, and not by the FDA but by the HRSA/OPTN/UNOS as any other organ transplantation in the US.
+Therefore, we believe that he shortest route to changing the FDA’s current outdated policy is by influencing the decision of the Secretary of the Health and Human Services to include and enforce regulation of the allogeneic islets as subparts of human organ for transplantation under the National Organ Transplantation Act.
+This cannot be by the FDA but by the HRSA/OPTN/UNOS as any other organ transplantation in the US.

 2015 University of Chicago

-14 patients participated in islet transplantation clinical trial so others Americans could get access to this treatment one day too.
+14 patients participated in an islet transplantation clinical trial so the others Americans could get one day also access to this treatment.

-Some patients still do not need any insulin injections (off insulin) more than 7 years later
+Post -procedure, many patients remain no longer in need any insulin injections (off insulin) more than 7 years later